10. Execution threads

 }

-// Exclusive access to the counter is requested
+// exclusive access to the meter is required

 lock (synchro) {